Santroller/Santroller/wiring_guides/guitar.md

     <summary>Analog Tilt</summary>

   1. Click on Tilt, and make sure the `Input Type` is set to `Analog Pin Input`.
-  2. Click on the `Find Pin` button, and tthen tilt your guitar.
+  2. Click on the `Find Pin` button, and then tilt your guitar.
 If you have wired everything correctly, the tool should detect the pin and the tilt `Original Value` value should change as you tilt your guitar.
   3. Click on `Calibrate`
   5. Hold your guitar in its resting position, and then hit `Next`
   5. Tilt the guitar up, and then hit `Next`